rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 \-

 Elliott struggles a bit at this point, as if breaking down a wall that's stopping her from speaking her mind.
-She begins stuttering – but eventually delves into an injustice committed against her by her former musical partner in *Wednesday's Child*.
+She begins stuttering – but eventually delves into an injustice committed against her by her former musical partner.

 “I think what I'm about to say here may seem a bit private, but I feel like people need to know about it anyways.
-He had been spreading serious lies about me and when I confronted him, he admitted that he was a pathological liar  – but because I’ve always treated him as a really good friend up till that point, I felt that we could keep Wednesday’s Child exclusive from the issue despite the controversies.
-After all, strong musical chemistry is pretty rare anyways, and acknowledged that.”
+He had been spreading serious lies about me – and when I confronted him, he admitted that he was a pathological liar.
+But because I’ve always treated him as a really good friend up till that point, I felt that we could keep Wednesday’s Child exclusive from the issue.
+After all, strong musical chemistry is pretty rare anyways, and I acknowledged that, despite the controversies.”

 She proceeds to describe her ex-music partner’s actions, which carried an occasional sexual motivation.
 “He was really scummy, and he began painting (to others) a completely different picture about I was to him, especially with other girls,” she exclaims.
 “He even began saying really disgusting things – like I was out to seduce him?”

-As more stories corroborated, Elliott found that her partner was continuing with his antics and found herself uncomfortable being on the receiving end of her then-music partner’s behaviour, leading her to confront him on how many people he had lied to.
+As more stories corroborated, Elliott found that her partner continuing with his antics.
+Finding herself uncomfortable being on the receiving end of her then-music partner’s behaviour, she soon confronted him on how many people he had lied to.

 “But he didn’t respond, which is funny.
 At some point, he started talking about his issues in third person as if he was a different person, just to get himself out of boiling water.
 The fact that he was aware about his issues doesn't justify them hurting other individuals.
 I thought things were getting out of hand, so I figured I’d let his victims know about what he’s done to them, since he wouldn’t do it himself."

 “Even today, I'm finding out that he’s been lying to more and more people,” she explains.
-“As a fellow woman, it is my responsibility to inform them, I can’t keep them in the dark and enable his behaviour.
+“As a fellow woman, it is my responsibility to inform them.
+I can’t keep them in the dark and enable his behaviour.
 He ghosted me from that point onwards.
 No surprise, but I must say that I’m mostly disappointed in his avoidance than anything else.”

 But their previous background and musical chemistry bled into people’s perception of *Siren Song*.
 “Within my social circle, a lot of people regard my ex-music partner as some sort of prodigy, and people attributed Siren Song’s arrangements to it being his handiwork,” she explains.
-Clearing her own name amongst her social circle has also led her to be gaslit by acquaintances who favoured their professional relations with her perpetrator over standing up for her.
+At the same time, clearing her own name amongst her social circle also led her to be gaslit by acquaintances, who favoured their professional relations with her perpetrator over standing up for her.

-It is a pressing issue that many women in every industry face and Elliott has decided to stand up for herself.

-Motivated in sending a clear message with her follow-up, she crafted her next single as a response to people discrediting the work she put into her music, in favor of her ex-collaborator.
-As a result, she formed the basis of what was to become *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu)*, which she began working on a month after Siren Song’s release.
+Elliott decided to stand up for herself.
+Dealing with a pressing issue faced by many women in every industry, she was motivated in sending a clear message with her follow-up – leading her to craft her next single as a response to people discrediting the work she put into her music.
+Seeking to prove all her doubters wrong, it formed the basis of what was to become *[Pedestrian Life](https://open.spotify.com/track/0qIZWKS1NusKWdrGneQMKu)*, which she began working on a month after Siren Song’s release.

 “Releasing *Pedestrian Life* was my way of showing people that there's talent here as well – and that people shouldn’t miscredit it.”

-The work and talent is plenty evident.
-Within *Pedestrian Life*’s blazing synth lines, deeply introspective lyrics, and soul-consuming instrumentation, individuality bleeds through the song’s funky acid-jazz stylings, more assertive and immediately gripping than her predecessor.
-That's all her, and if you haven’t realised that yet, then you’ve got another thing coming.
+In the song, Elliott's work and talent is plenty evident – within *Pedestrian Life*’s blazing synth lines, deeply introspective lyrics, and soul-consuming instrumentation, individuality bleeds through the song’s funky acid-jazz stylings.
+But above all, the song comes through with a previously unheard assertiveness – making it immediately gripping than her predecessor.
+It's all her, and if you haven’t realised that yet, then you’ve got another thing coming.

 \-